sighook/refluxion/README.md

 Fluxion is a security auditing and social-engineering research tool.
 It is a remake of linset by vk496 with (hopefully) fewer bugs and more functionality.
 The script attempts to retrieve the WPA/WPA2 key from a target access point by means of a social engineering (phishing) attack.
 It's compatible with the latest release of Kali (rolling).
 Fluxion's attacks' setup is mostly manual, but experimental auto-mode handles some of the attacks' setup parameters.
 Read the [FAQ](https://github.com/FluxionNetwork/fluxion/wiki/FAQ) before requesting issues.

 If you need quick help, fluxion is also available on gitter.
 You can talk with us on [Gitter](https://gitter.im/FluxionNetwork/Lobby) or on [Discord](https://discord.gg/G43gptk).

+## Injection

+If your network card supports 5GHz networks, you must check if your card supports also [https://www.aircrack-ng.org/doku.php?id=injection_test](injection attacks).

+You will need this in future.

 ## Installation
 Read [here](https://github.com/FluxionNetwork/fluxion/wiki/Generate-ssh-keys) before you do the following steps.